 For the 5G ProSe Communication via 5G ProSe Layer-2 UE-to-UE Relay as described in clause 6.7.2, the description in clause 6.4.3.7.1 applies.

-The message contents over PC5 reference point for unicast mode 5G ProSe Direct Communication as depicted from clause 6.4.3.1 to clause 6.4.3.5 are same for the end-to-end connection between peer 5G ProSe End UEs.Editor's note: Whether the LIU between peer Layer-2 End UEs has same message contents as direct PC5 LIU messages is FFS.
+The message contents over PC5 reference point for unicast mode 5G ProSe Direct Communication as depicted from clause 6.4.3.1 to clause 6.4.3.5 are same for the end-to-end connection between peer 5G ProSe End UEs.

+When identifiers used for the unicast mode of 5G ProSe communication over PC5 reference point (e.g. Layer-2 ID and IP address/prefix) of an End UE are updated via LIU procedure with Layer-2 UE-to-UE Relay for privacy requirements, Local IDs pair for the End UE shall be updated at the same time.